 Intertwined with my gallery work are dozens of projects that I have lent my creative energy to.
 Throughout the last 20+ years, I have had an opportunity to work with incredible people on a variety of incredible endeavors.
 Chances are, if you are coming across this site, you were either part of that journey or know someone that was.
 I appreciate the continued support.

 I have assembled a handful of projects below.
 These experiences - good, bad, and necessary - have helped to shape my art.
 It all adds up, and everything I have done is relevant to the next project.
 I have loved the opportunity to explore ideas with great minds, and I am always open to helping people ideate concepts and build out ideas.
 Don't hesitate to reach out for any reason.

 For the past few years I helped develop a boutique stock imaging platform called Abstract Resource.
-The site has yet to clear it's beta phase, but stay tuned.
-I painted a few hundred images that you will be able to download and print to whatever you want to put a creative twist on.
+While the site never made it past it's beta phase, I did paint a few hundred abstract images that were available to download and print to whatever you want to put a creative twist on.
 Printing technology allows us to print to almost anything - wood, metal, glass, acrylic and canvas for art, vinyl for walls, and all kinds of textiles from throw pillows to curtains.
 You just need the imaging!

 In 2013 Ritz Carlton commissioned and licensed two buffalo paintings for their lobby in Bachelor Gulch Colorado.
 It is the entrance to their restaurant Buffalo's.
 The Momma Buffalo was on their s'mores package for a number of years and I periodically get pics from friends that stay there or hang out for Apres Ski.
 These pieces were based on early photography of the west and opened a totally different direction in my work.
 See more of the work like this.